murrayds/literature/MobilityNotes.md

 - "We also fonud that 34% of the mobile researchers in our analysis moved to a location that was not in their sphere of prior collaborations"
 - "In this way, migration affords a prime opportunity to phase our old (possibly stagnant) collabroations and research topics in order to make way for exploring new (potentially lucrative) avenues."
 - "A hypothetical mechamism that emerges firectly from our analysis of the research diveristy variables is that mobility increases the likelihood of drawing together different intellectual cpacities and professional experience distributed across researchers, which when combined provide a valuable perspective on how to best advance research efforts"

 ---
+## |V|

+### Vaccario, G., Verginer, L., & Schweitzer, F. (2019).
+The Mobility Network of Scientists: Analyzing Temporal Correlations in Scientific Careers.
+ArXiv:1905.06142 [Physics]. http://arxiv.org/abs/1905.06142

+Vaccario, Verginer, & Schweitzer 2018

+**Tags:** network; temporal; multi-level; institutions

+The authors measure the flow of researchers between institutions, cities, and countries, to assess the strength of collaborative relationships.

+This is actually very similar to what I am proposing, however, this paper also has several limitations that I think we can build upon.

+- The authors define career trajectories, choosing cities in the case when multiple are present.
+This assumption does not fit with notions of mobility, which is more circulation than flow.
+- The authors use the Medline dataset, which limits their disciplinary focus to biomedical fields
+- The authors focus on small subsets of universities/cities
+- The authors make measurements based on shortest path distance and trajectories, but this might not be straightforward.
+For example, if the U.S. U.K. and Japan are connected by a distance of 1, are their relationships really equal?
+- The authors have no way to effectively compare between scales or identify deviating examples.
+I.e., its difficult to calculate a "center" in a graph structure to calculate distance from.
+We, however, can do this.
+- The authors do not have a good means of comparing changes over time

+---
 ## |Q|